eggdisaster/tensorflowmodel2caffemodel/README.md

 ## Read tensor values from tensorflow model
-- Copy the tensorflow finetuning model (including .data .index, .meta, checkpoint) into `./tfmodel/`.
+- Copy the tensorflow finetuning model (including .data, .index, .meta, checkpoint) to `./tfmodel/`.
 - Run `read_tfmodel.py`.

 Tensor's values will be saved in `./prototxt/` respectively like this: